 - The flooring has to be hygienic and clean.
 Tiles floor tiles or vinyl work great

 - Take a look at the plumbing system.
 Buy the right unit according to your needs.
-New houses need a central pressure system; gravity fed system (a power shower can work) or a combi system (when the flow rate is reduced, an electric shower that heats its water right from the mains is a wise investment to make).
+New houses need a central pressure system; a gravity-fed system (a power shower can work) or a combi system (when the flow rate is reduced, an electric shower that heats its water right from the mains is a wise investment to make).

-- Add a couple of mirror for making space look larger and brighter.
+- Add a couple of mirrors for making space look larger and brighter.
 Add a heated towel rail too

 - When the current sanitary is badly stained, unfashionably colored (avocado, peach, pink, chocolate brown are no longer modern) or chipped, you should replace it altogether.
 A basic white bathroom suite with waste and taps is less expensive than you think.
 And it gives a nice feel in the bathroom too.